sleepingkiwi/sleepingkiwi-eleventy/readme.md

 - lots of comments
 - more code than is sensible for an effective starter

-I use this repo to keep minimal examples of common problems I need to solve on static sites.
+> I use this repo to keep minimal examples of common problems I need to solve on static sites.\

-It can be useful as a reference but if you want to start your own project from here delete all the bits you don't want!
+It is useful as a reference but delete all the bits you don't want before you use it!

 ---

+## Structure

+- Built with [eleventy]
+- Using [Nunjucks], JSON and JavaScript to template content
+- Data generated through [netlify CMS]
+- Templates and examples integrate [netlify CMS] with [eleventy]
+- Includes custom [netlify CMS] widgets to simplify image handling and admin layout

+## CSS

-- Styled using modern CSS enabled through [postcss-preset-env].
-Browser prefixes added with [Autoprefixer] and minified with [CSS nano] all through [PostCSS], linted by [stylelint]
+- Styled using modern CSS transformed with [postcss-preset-env]
+- Browser prefixes added with [Autoprefixer]
+- Minified with [CSS nano]
+- All through [PostCSS]
+- linted by [stylelint]

+## JavaScript

-- Client script transpiled by [babel], bundled by [webpack], linted by [eslint]
+- Client script transpiled by [babel]
+- [Preact] for progressively enhanced components
+- Bundled by [webpack]
+- Linted by [eslint]

+## Development

-- Served in development by [light-server] (see _Using CLI tools directly_ below)
+- Served in development by [light-server]
-- includes a couple of custom widgets for [netlify CMS] to simplify image handling.
-- includes several templates and examples of integrating [netlify CMS] with [eleventy]

 ---